College of Public Affairs and Education

 Office Location: PAC 430

-At the College of Public Affairs and Education, we recognize the growing complexity of societal problems, including, for example, poverty, social and educational inequities, political polarization, misinformation and breakdowns in interpersonal communication, international conflict, and inefficiencies of government services.
-These problems, and others, desperately need the attention of and informed citizenry and thoughtful, dedicated, and well-trained professionals and researchers.
+The College of Public Affairs and Education recognizes the growing complexity of societal problems, including poverty, social and educational inequities, political polarization, misinformation and breakdowns in interpersonal communication, international conflict, and inefficiencies of government services.
+These problems, and others, desperately need the attention of an informed citizenry and thoughtful, dedicated, and well-trained professionals and researchers.

-Our location in Springfield, Illinois, puts our students at the center of the action and opportunities of the capital city of the nation's 6th largest state economy and the largest in the Midwest.
-We provide them with unprecedented access to policymakers, agency leadership, think tanks, conversations, and other opportunities to make an immediate impact.
+Our location in Springfield, Illinois, puts our students at the center of the action and opportunities of the capital city of the nation's 5th largest state economy and the largest in the Midwest.
+UIS provides students' with unprecedented access to policymakers, agency leadership, think tanks, conversations, and other opportunities to make an immediate impact.

 The College offers educational opportunities for students at all levels—undergraduate through doctoral.
-We offer degree and certificate programs in traditional classroom environments and through fully online and blended programs.
+UIS offers degree and certificate programs in traditional classroom environments and through fully online and blended programs.

 UIS and UIC Law 3+3